-In addition, employers whose businesses ceased operations due to serious financial losses are not obligated to pay their employees’ separation pay, provided they can comply with the strict requirements proving they have closed their businesses due to this reason.
+In addition, employers whose businesses ceased operations due to severe financial losses are not obligated to pay their employees’ separation pay, provided they can comply with the strict requirements proving they have closed their businesses due to this reason.

 There are two ways to compute separation pay.
 Note that a fraction of six months is considered one year:

 1. If Dismissal is Due to Installation of Labor-Saving Devices and Redundancy